Homemade Sunscreen: Is It Safe?

 What Changes Did We Make?

-We tried a couple of different recipes and tried differing amounts of the ingredients to try and get it to work better.
+We tried a couple of different recipes and tried differing amounts of the ingredients to try and get our homemade sunscreen to work better.
 Unfortunately it didn’t work.
-The scenario of us loving how the sunscreen felt to put on but then burning our bodies at the beach continued until now.
+The scenario of us loving how the sunscreen felt to put on but then burning our bodies at the beach continued until (2022).
 I’m telling you, we didn’t give up easy!

-This year (2022) we were the most burnt we’ve ever been!
+In 2022 we were the most burnt we’d ever been!
 This is no joke and please don’t take this lightly.
 Even though our sunscreen was meant to be waterproof, it ended up not being.
 We applied it every couple of hours whilst we were at the beach, even stayed in the shade most of the time and still managed to burn our skin like no other year in the sun.
 It was the last straw and I feel that it’s really important to share this so that you don’t risk your health for zero waste reasons.

 Moving Forward

-We have decided to leave making sunscreen to the professionals and I urge you to do the same so you don’t end up burnt like we did.
+We have decided to leave making homemade sunscreen to the professionals and I urge you to do the same.
 It is an area that I now feel strongly about as burning can lead to various health problems as you know.

-Next year, we will be supporting a company that makes them for a living and knows what they’re doing to make sure that we are protected.
+From now on, we will be supporting companies that make them for a living and know what they’re doing to make sure that we are protected.
 Since our sunscreen journey began it seems that there are now more options in Cyprus that are vegan, reef safe and zero waste.
 I’m sharing what I have personally found below in the hope that you will also consider one of these options.
-This is not an ad for any of these, they are just the results from my research for next year.
+This is not an ad for any of these, they are just the results from my own research.

 Vegan, Reef Safe Sunscreen Options Available in Europe